hdoan0078/shopify-PBI-project.io/README.md

 ❓Business Questions:
 1. How is overall revenue performing, and are we on track with sales targets over time?
-2. Are we getting through repeat customers or relying primarily on new customer acquisition?
+2. What is the most and least used payment methods?
-3. Which product categories and regions are driving the majority of our revenue?
+3. What is customer preferences across regions or campaigns?
-4. What is the long-term value of our customers, and how sustainable is our revenue base?
+4. Determine which product types generate the highest revenue and order volume?
-5. Where can we focus efforts to increase revenue most efficiently-pricing, retention, product mix, or geographic expansion?
+5. How customer engagement varies across different product categories?

 # Dataset Description